-Some of Verbling’s top teachers have very generously provided tips on what works best for them in areas we often receive queries about.
-This first post contains advice on how to prepare and deliver the perfect trial lesson.
+Some of Verbling's top teachers have very generously provided some more tips on what works best for them in areas we often receive queries about.
+The article below contains some specific advice on how to prepare and deliver the perfect trial lesson.

 BEFORE